wadelau/GWA2/java/readme.md

 ## Third parties jars required  ##
 com.mysql.jdbc.driver,

-org.lilystudio.smarty4j,

-org.objectweb.asm,
+com.google.gson,

 	are required, please put them in appserver_home/lib usually,

-	copies of these jars are stored in ./memo for backup
+	copies of these jars are stored in ./memo and/or ./WEB-INF/lib for backup

 ## Force to use UTF-8 ##
 if os language is not set to unicode or utf-8,